581-pooja/Coding_Fun_Blog/README.md

 # Coding Fun Blog

 - It is a blog developed using flask
-- Frontened webpages are taken from Bootstrap.
+- Frontend webpages are taken from Bootstrap.

 # What can we do using this blog?
 - Articles can be posted on Blog